Definability of derivations in the reducts of differentially closed fields: Model theoretic properties of the reducts

-From now on we will work in a differentially closed field $\mathcal{F} = \{ F;+,\cdot,0,1,\D \}$ which we will (sometimes) assume to be sufficiently saturated.
-Thus it will serve as a monster model for us.
-In this section we examine basic model theoretic properties of the reduct $\mathcal{F}_{R}$.
-Though we will sometimes need to assume $R$ is finite, most of our results will be valid for an arbitrary $R$.
-From the point of view of Question \ref{Question-definability} the assumption of finites of $R$ is no loss of generality as a possible definition of $\D$ would anyway contain only finitely many occurrences of relation symbols from $R$.
+In this section we examine basic model theoretic properties of the reducts $\mathcal{F}_{R}$.
+Though we will sometimes assume $R$ is finite, most of our results will be valid for an arbitrary $R$.
+From the point of view of Question \ref{Question-definability} the assumption of finiteness of $R$ is no loss of generality as a possible definition of $\D$ would anyway contain only finitely many occurrences of relation symbols from $R$.